Krinnik/Meeting-Bot/README.md

 ## Next Steps:-----------
 The application developed can be used by anyone wanting to better manage, plan, and prioritize their work.
 While the application is currently usable and can be marketed, we'd still like to:
-- Half the number of calls to OpenAI (Currently 6 calls, need to half that, especially the ones to the more expensive models)
+- Half the number of calls to OpenAI (Currently 6 calls, need to half that, especially the ones to the more expensive models).
-- Create Calendar events w/ assignments # of days prior to assignment being due
+- Create Calendar events w/ assignments # of days prior to assignment being due.
-- Coalesce all events for user and help them understand ALL of their end-of-day assignments
+- Coalesce all events for user and help them understand ALL of their end-of-day assignments.
 - Build in prioritization and memory so that user can query system to better plan deliverables for the upcoming work week.
-- Build integrations with other Task management tools, or virtual meeting services
+- Build integrations with other Task management tools, or virtual meeting services.
+- Hallucinations are inevitible, so we need to continue to find a way to identify / still incorporate users into the loop prior to send.
+- - Enhance the user experience for user verification.

 ## Appendix